-- Annual internal evaluation the use of component monitoring data to make evaluative judgments of the individual components and the Partnership as a whole.
+- Annual evaluation (without Expert Panel) the use of component monitoring data to make evaluative judgments of the individual components and the Partnership as a whole.
 It includes a more substantial analysis of performance than that of the six-monthly cycle, producing findings against the KEQs.
-It includes an annual workshop comprising the GBRF Partnership team to collectively make sense of the data, discuss and agree findings, and develop recommendations for the next annual cycle of delivery. - Bi-annual evaluation as per the annual internal evaluation but including an expert panel to bring independence to the preparation of findings and development of recommendations.
-This will occur every two years for the duration of the Grant Agreement in: - o June 2020 - o June 2022 - o June 2024.
+It includes an annual workshop comprising the GBRF Partnership team to collectively make sense of the data, discuss and agree findings, and develop recommendations for the next annual cycle of delivery. - Mid-term and end-of Partnership evaluations -including an Expert Panel to bring independence to the preparation of findings and development of recommendations.
+This was recently completed at the mid-point of the Grant Agreement in 2021, and an end of Partnership evaluation will occur in 2024.